Staying at home with a little more time?

-Hardware stores remain open allowing the purchase of materials so, dust off that home energy assessment report and tackle a few DIY projects.
-(Of course, take precautions and practice social distancing when visiting the hardware store.)
+Dust off that home energy assessment report and tackle a few DIY projects.
 These might include:

 - Weatherstripping doors and sealing air leaks around windows